 A controlled commercial blast is over in far less time than it takes to read this sentence.
 Yet the technical planning and preparation can take hours, sometimes days.
 The elements of this procedure are important to Maine Drilling & Blasting.

 As a subcontractor, the blaster follows specifications set by the contractor, developer or government agency.
 The blaster also must adhere to the most restrictive of federal, state or local laws concerning the amount of explosives allowed and the magnitude of the resulting blast.

 To ensure safety while still fragmenting the rock to the specification, the blasting superintendent has several choices to make and variables to manipulate.
 They include:

-MD&B is a provider of drilling, blasting and related specialty services in the Northeast and Mid-Atlantic areas.
+MD&B is a provider of drilling, blasting and related specialty services in the New England, Mid Atlantic and Southeast areas.